Hor Lor Is A Great Starter Durian Before You Move On To The Heavy Duty Stuff

 Which is why it is often suggested that rookies start with cultivars that are less in-your-face in terms of flavour and intrusiveness.

 Hor lor is one of those durian varieties frequently recommended to beginners.
+It’s a champion durian in 1988.

 It is a cultivar that has a strong enough taste that does not shortchange durian’s reputation, it’s not heavy on the bitterness side to cause your face to wrinkle, and pretty affordable to the masses.